EugenioPetulla/imaGenius-for-WordPress/README.md

 **EVEN MORE IMPORTANT:** This kind of modding, at moment, refresh every time the plugin will be updated.
 Be patient, soon I will be able to store all your modifications, I'm working on this way! :)

-= I've installed and activated the plugin in a Multisite WordPress installation, but I'm not able to see it in the single's site administration, why? =
+*Q: I've installed and activated the plugin in a Multisite WordPress installation, but I'm not able to see it in the single's site administration, why?*

 If you install the plugin in the Network DON'T ACTIVATE IT DIRECTLY FROM THERE.
 Go in every single's site administration panel and activate the plugin from there.

-== Screenshots ==

-1. An example using `[imagenius]` shortcode

-2. An animated example using `[polagenius]` shortcode

-3. An example using `[roundpolagenius]` shortcode

-4. A fancy animated gallery obtained via `[framegenius]` shortcode

-5. Another animated gallery obtained via `[framegenius]` shortcode

-6. An animated gallery obtained via `[framegenius]` shortcode

 == Changelog ==